Instructor FAQ

 The basics

 - Does my exam have to be machine-graded?
 No. Your assessment must be 100% administered online (see below for policies about turning in scratch paper) but does not have to be machine-graded.
 Various tools can be used to deliver it, though we have found PrairieLearn exceptionally useful.
 Gradescope and bCourses (Canvas) Quizzes may also be possible.
+We can help you convert paper exams, and students can even do part of the exam on paper and scan it into the system for manual grading if you prefer.

 - What restrictions are there on software/network access on the CBTF computers?